-Flexible funding
+Flexible Funding

-- (a) We will allocate you additional YG Fund Funding to that specified in your Funding Confirmation Letter if: - (i) you are a "qualifying Tertiary Education Organisation (TEO)", which means you: - A. have a New Zealand Qualifications Authority (NZQA) External Evaluation and Review (EER) status of Category 1 or 2 (except Te Pūkenga); and - B. are approved by us to receive a minimum of \$224,340 from the YG Fund for the calendar year, excluding any funding allocated to the Wellbeing and Pathways Support rate; and - C. have an average 2022 course completion rate of 55% or higher; and - (ii) the value of provision you actually deliver as measured in dollars (as determined by us), is greater than the value of your approved funding allocation. - (b) The additional funding available to be allocated is up to the following limits, either: - (i) 2% of your approved funding allocation; or - (ii) 10 EFTS (we will calculate 10 EFTS of delivery using the average EFTS rate of your total actual delivery, as determined by us);
+- We will allocate you additional YG Fund Funding to that specified in your Funding Confirmation Letter if: - you are a "qualifying Tertiary Education Organisation (TEO)", which means you: - are an eligible TEO: - Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or - a Wānanga and have a New Zealand Qualifications Authority (NZQA) II.
+External Evaluation and Review (EER) status of Category 1 or 2;2 or - a registered Private Training Establishment (PTE) and have an NZQA EER status of Category 1 or 2;2 or - a State or State-integrated school that has been funded by us for YG IV. provision since 2011; and - are approved by us to receive a minimum of \$235,560 from the YG Fund B. for the calendar year, excluding any Funding allocated to the Wellbeing and Pathways Support rate; and - C. have an average 2023 course completion rate of 55% or higher; and